-We continue to work on improving non-electronic communications, including a revamp of Master Control in the Game Room, of JCCC4 activities.
+We continue to work on improving non-electronic communications, including a revamp of Master Control in the Game Room.
 We also make announcements at every main performance.
 It is a bizarrely difficult challenge staying connected with everyone when there is no internet; but honestly, that’s part of the fun of cruising.
 It’s rather nice to get a little bit disconnected and have things “happen to you” the way they used to in the olden days of old.

 Although there are two dinner sessions in the main dining room, all of our cruisers will be assigned to the early (6 pm) seating, which gives us greater flexibility for the evening events.
 There are also plenty of other dinner options besides the main dining room, but why miss the fun?